openearth/xbeach-docs/docs/xbeach_manual.rst

 Ship-induced wave motions
 -------------------------

-Ship waves can be simulated by defining the ships’ geometries and trajectories in a collection of files.
+Ship waves can be simulated by defining the shipsâ geometries and trajectories in a collection of files.
 The user can define multiple ships.
 The number of ships is set by the keyword :par:`nship`.
 In the file referenced by the keyword :par:`shipfile` each ship is given a name.
 The